krmboya/blog-sources/content/entries/wsgi_app_tutorial.md

 PubDate: 2016-07-21
 Description: A good barebones introduction to Python's WSGI spec that I found

-A good barebones introduction to Python's WSGI spec that I found:
+A good barebones introduction to Python's WSGI spec that I found on the interwebs:

 [http://wsgi.tutorial.codepoint.net/](http://wsgi.tutorial.codepoint.net/)